Posted on 18th Jan 2021 by Bob Heffill

 Another question I’m asked is whether the Olympic Games will go ahead in July.
 Recent news reported that the Mayor of Toky, Koike, suggested a ‘simplified’ games may be necessary to avoid cancellation.
 A shorter marathon perhaps?
 I also read somewhere that athletes would be confined to the village.
 But, as with everything these days, there are many unknowns, and no-one can be sure of anything.

-Quest Japan had plans for tours for those attending last year’s Olympic Games.
+There were plans for tours for those attending last year’s Olympic Games.
 Those have been postponed, along with our other tours.

-We were hopeful travel would be going again by late spring, possibly May, but even if the regulations permit travel, I’m sure it’ll take longer for travellers to regain their confidence, even if they’ve been vaccinated.
+We were hopeful travel would be going again by late spring, possibly May, but even if the regulations permit travel, I’m sure it’ll take longer for travelers to regain their confidence, even if they’ve been vaccinated.
 Booking flights is usually done months in advance.
 So, I’ve feeling it might not be until the Games and beyond, possibly the autumn until we start to operate our trips again.

 Japan has always been a relatively safe country to visit, in every aspect.
 I hope those who are perhaps thinking of a holiday in Japan this year bear that in mind when wondering how safe it’ll be.